-Named for its smooth white bark, white poplar is a favorite street tree in Italy.
+Named for its white felt-like hairs on the undersides of the leaves and light color of young bark, white poplar is a favorite street tree in Italy.
 It is distinguished by its large palmate leaves with some blunt teeth.
 The soft wood is used for making match sticks.
-The botanical name Populus alba is taken directly from the Roman name for the tree.
-The word 'populus' also means 'people' and is said to be of Etruscan origin.
-If so, 'people' and our letter F are among the very few traces of Etruscan times found in modern English.

 See the attractive group at 1100 Welch Road; others are near the intersection of Gerona Road and Mirada Avenue.
 One grows on the south side of Bowdoin Street opposite the Stanford Campus Recreation Association in company with a P. fremontii.